 Seed companies charge a premium for these seedless “triploid” varieties.
 Growers plant them alongside seeded watermelons, which provide the pollen needed for bees to pollinate the flowers on the seedless variety.
 Visit any farm and you’ll see this at play: two rows of seedless for every one row of seeded.

 Scientists today are pushing the envelope when it comes to new varieties of seedless fruits.
-Even so, the process remains tedious — researchers may look at thousands of plants before locating the perfect fruit that is not only attractive to consumers but also with growers.
+Even so, the process remains tedious — researchers may look at thousands of plants before locating the perfect fruit that is not only attractive to consumers but also to growers.
 So the next time you enjoy one of these fruits, consider taking a moment to appreciate the long history — and the tedious science — behind it 🙂